 Major soil nutrients, pH, and soil organic matter levels can readily be determined with a standard soil test, which is highly recommended.
 Garlic is a heavy feeder of nitrogen, phosphate, and potassium (N-P-K).
 In the absence of a soil test, mix 10-10-10 fertilizer (containing 10 percent each of nitrogen, phosphate, and potassium), or organic equivalent, into the soil to a depth of 6 inches before planting, at the rate of 5 tablespoons for each six-clove bulb.

-In Maine, hardneck garlic is planted from cloves in the fall.
+In Maine, hardneck garlic is planted from cloves.
 The goal in the timing of planting is to allow the clove to establish a root system but not to plant so early as to have the top emerge above the soil line where it is prone to winter injury.
 Plant hardneck garlic cloves in Maine about mid-September to the end of October, north to south.
 (See figure below.)
 Spring-planted garlic does not attain the size of fall-planted garlic.
-If you want to produce large bulbs, plant large cloves.
-Planting smaller cloves will produce smaller bulbs.
-Save the smaller cloves for cooking.
+If you want to produce large bulbs, plant large cloves.1 Planting smaller cloves will produce smaller bulbs.

 Separate garlic bulbs into individual cloves shortly before planting.
 The cloves should be planted with their pointed ends up so the clove point is 2 to 4 inches from the soil surface.
 Space cloves 4 to 6 inches apart within rows, and space rows from 6 to 12 inches apart.
 A dibble will help form planting holes.
 Closer spacing will produce smaller garlic bulbs, while wider spacing will produce larger bulbs.
 After planting, smooth over the soil surface.